jcstein/node-app/README.md

 The current version requires:

 * macOS 13.1 or higher
-* Macs equipped with M1 or M2 chips (as the `celestia` binary is built specifically for ARM Macs in the alpha versions)
+* Macs equipped with M1 or M2 chips (as the `celestia` binary is built specifically for ARM Macs in the versions)

 ## Application dependencies ⬇️